Midsumma Pride March 2021 FAQs

 When is Midsumma Pride March?

-Dates for the 2020 Festival are listed in Midsumma Festival Dates each year as soon as they have been locked in, which usually happens in late February or March.
-The 2020 Midsumma Pride March will be held on Sunday 2 February.
+Midsumma Pride March usually occurs in late January or early February, but the 2021 Midsumma Pride March will be held, exceptionally, on Sunday 23 May 2021.
+Dates for the upcoming festival are listed in Midsumma Festival Dates each year as soon as they have been locked in (which usually happens in late February or March).

 Why are corporations involved in Midsumma Pride March?